Europe

 While there have been discussions about reducing the retention period for German VAT invoices from 10 years to 8 or 7 years, the current legal requirement remains unchanged.
 Businesses should stay updated on any future amendments to the retention period to ensure compliance.

 Germany, like all EU member states, now permits the use of electronic invoices under certain conditions.
-This move towards digitalization aims to streamline invoicing processes and promote efficiency.
+This move towards digitalization aims to streamline e-invoicing processes and promote efficiency.
 This is a big step and not everyone can adopt it straightaway, but that’s where Enty comes in handy.
 Enty’s invoicing services can assist you in creating and managing electronic invoices while adhering to the relevant retention requirements.

 It's crucial for businesses to diligently maintain and store invoices for the mandated period, as failure to do so can result in penalties and potential legal consequences.
 By adhering to the invoice retention requirements, companies can ensure they have the necessary documentation for tax audits and maintain compliance with German VAT regulations.